 What’s the Best Website Platform for Small Business Blogs?

-I always recommend WordPress for small business websites because it ranges from one-page websites to e-commerce powerhouses and comes with built in blogging features right out of box.
+I always recommend WordPress for small business websites because it ranges from one-page websites to e-commerce powerhouses and comes with built-in blogging features right out of the box.

 Without any additional SEO tools, WordPress is one of the better platforms for search engine optimisation which means you don’t have to do as much additional SEO work to your posts as you would with another platform.
 To really boost your chances of small business SEO, install RankMath and use it to guide your blog post optimisation.